powertochange-org/theLoop/public_html/wp-content/plugins/wptouch/readme.txt

 == Installation ==

-= WordPress 3.5+ =
+= WordPress 4.0+ =

 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins - > Add New* page and search for 'WPtouch'.
 Click to install.

 Once you have installed and activated WPtouch, visit the admin page via the sidebar menu to customize your WPtouch installation's appearance.

+= Caching Plugin Configuration =

+Please note that if you are using a caching plugin like W3 Total Cache or WP Super Cache, you will have to do additional configuration, otherwise you may occasionally see the mobile site in a desktop browser and the desktop site in a mobile browseru.
+These changes are outlined in the user manual which is accessible in the WPtouch admin.

 = User Manual =

-You can download the user manual from within the WPtouch administration panel.
+You can download the user manual from within the WPtouch administration panel, or [download the WPtouch manual here]().
 It contains information on how to configure WPtouch.
+Please note that if you are using a caching plugin, you will need to perform additional steps for WPtouch to work as expected.

 For more information visit [WPtouch.com](http://www.wptouch.com/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch.com").